gmc-code/PC-microbit-micropython/docs/breadboard_projects/Models_using_definitions.rst

 Better names for definitions
 ------------------------------

-Instead of do_A_action or similar def names, hte defs belwo have more informative names.
+Instead of do_A_action or similar def names, the defs below have more informative names.

 | Sample task:
 | Write code that displays a message "A or B".